-Hooking a user is directly dependent on how compelling is a problem that you’re solving and a factor of how efficiently or quickly are you solving the problem for the user.
+Hooking a user is directly dependent on how compelling is a problem that you’re solving and a factor of how efficiently or quickly are you solving the problem for the user when developing the app.

 #2 Build a ‘Predictably Irrational’ pricing strategy to bait users

 One of the best known examples of this strategy is an old subscription model of The Economist magazine.
 They offered 3 different types of subscriptions:

 The first offer of $59 seemed reasonable.
 The second option (only print) seemed expensive.
 But the third option of both web and print for the same price as the print-only subscription seems to be like a super deal.

 Dan Ariely, author of “Predictably Irrational” tested this phenomenon on a group of students.
 The results were: